Fear (of the Unknown)

-"Fear (of the Unknown)" is a U.S.-only single written and recorded by English rock band Siouxsie and the Banshees and produced by Stephen Hague.
-It was released in late 1991 as the second U.S. single from the band's 10th studio album, Superstition.
-It didn't get any domestic release in the UK and was the only Siouxsie and the Banshees single not to be issued in their home country.
+"Fear (of the Unknown)" is a song written and recorded by English rock band Siouxsie and the Banshees and produced by Stephen Hague.
+It was released in late 1991 as the second US single from the band's 10th studio album, Superstition.
+It did not get any domestic release in the UK and was the only Siouxsie and the Banshees single not to be issued in their home country.